openml/server-api/docs/development/tests.md

 ## Writing Tests

-We use the ubiquitous [Pytest](https://docs.pytest.org) framework when writing tests.
+We use [Pytest](https://docs.pytest.org) for writing and running tests.

 ### File Structure
 When writing tests, we have the following additional conventions on the file structure: